 While most people’s gross estate won’t exceed that federal threshold, several states impose their own estate and/or inheritance taxes, whose threshold amounts may differ.

-How an Estate Plan Can Protect Your Assets for Long-Term Care
+How Estate Planning Can Protect Your Assets for Long-Term Care

 “The biggest threat to most people’s wealth and legacy isn’t usually estate taxes.
 It’s probably the cost of long-term care,” says Lyons.
-This is all the more reason to implement a long-term care strategy as part of your estate plan, especially if you don’t have long-term care insurance.
+This is why you should implement a long-term care strategy as part of your estate plan, especially if you don’t have long-term care insurance.

-Elder law attorneys are typically more highly trained in addressing the long-term care component of estate planning.
-Strategies can include moving assets into an irrevocable trust or other methods to protect funds from nursing home and other long-term care costs.
+Elder law attorneys typically have more training in addressing the long-term care component of estate planning.
+Strategies can include moving assets into an irrevocable trust or other methods to protect funds for nursing home and other long-term care costs.

 “The purpose of transferring assets into an irrevocable trust isn’t to give anyone an early inheritance,” says Lyons.
 “It is a means of removing the assets from your own estate so that if you apply for Medicaid (or Medi-Cal in California), you would not report them since you no longer own them.
 Your trustee can then use those assets to pay for those things not covered by Medi-Cal or Medicaid.”